-Since 2001, school children and teachers from local primary schools have been invited to a Book Week presentation by a writer and/or illustrator in residence, supported by our preferred bus supplier Stuarts Coaches.
-We have hosted renowned authors and illustrators such as Shaun Tan, Ursula Dubosarsky, Terry Denton and other leading creatives.
+Since 2001, school children and teachers from local primary schools have been invited to a Book Week presentation by a writer and/or illustrator in residence.

-We welcomed back to Bundanon Gunai poet Kirli Saunders as our 2018 Bundanon Book Week author.
-Kirli will present to local primary school students on Tuesday 14 August 2018 at Riversdale.
-Whilst in residence, Kirli also delivered workshops for her Poetry in First Languages (PIFL) project.
+Bundanon welcomed Gunai poet Kirli Saunders as our 2018 Bundanon Book Week author.
+Whilst in residence, Kirli delivered workshops for her Poetry in First Languages (PIFL) project.

 Award winning illustrator, artist and bookmaker Marc Martin was in residence as our 2017 Book Week Author.

-Working with watercolour, gouche, pencil, scanned textures and computers, Marc creates worlds of dense colour and rich textures to explore themes of connectedness, place, urbanism, environment and our relationship with the natural world.
+Martin is an author and illustrator working with watercolour, gouache, pencil, scanned textures and computers, Martin creates worlds of dense colour and rich textures to explore themes of connectedness, place, urbanism, environment and our relationship with the natural world.

-Bundanon Trust welcomed Trace Balla into residence in August as our 2016 Book Week Illustrator and Author.
+Bundanon welcomed Trace Balla into residence in August as our 2016 Book Week Illustrator and Author.

-Her books, Rivertime and Shine, were both highly acclaimed, and Rivertime won the Readings Children's Book Prize and Wilderness Society's Environment Award for Children's Literature.
-Rivertime is a gentle and beautiful book about slowing down and growing up, set on Australia’s Glenelg River and featuring a ten-year-old boy and his uncle.
+Balla’s books, Rivertime and Shine, were both highly acclaimed, and Rivertime won the Readings Children’s Book Prize and Wilderness Society’s Environment Award for Children’s Literature.

 Artist Tania Mason and writer Natalie Walton presented Book Week 2015 talks to 326 students and staff from eight primary schools.